jasonqiu212/git-practice/README.md

 Background: Congrats, you made a start up!
 Your product is an amazing text file that contains some humorous jokes.
 Follow along to expand your start up.

 1. To continue working on what you have started, clone this repository onto your machine.
 2. Edit `Change.txt` by adding a joke and commit it to your local repository.
-Push your changes to the remote repository on GitHub.
+Eg:

 ```
 Hello world!